-When restoring a Microsoft SQL Server 2012/2014 database that is part of an AlwaysOn Availability Group (AAG), there are some considerations that you should be aware of.
+When restoring a Microsoft SQL Server 2012/2014 database that is part of an AlwaysOn Availability Group (AAG), you must be aware of some considerations.

-If the MS SQL database is part of the MS SQL 2012/2014 AlwaysOn Availability Group (AAG), and restoring to the original location fails, perform the following tasks:
+If the MS SQL database is part of the MS SQL 2012/2014 Always On Availability Group (AAG), and restoring to the original location fails, perform the following tasks:

 - 1. Remove the database to be restored away from the Availability Group.
-For more information, see link. - 2.
-Share the backup session to Arcserve UDP Agent (Windows) on every Availability Group node and then restore the session by Arcserve UDP Agent (Windows) on every Availability Group node. - 3.
+For more information, see the link. - 2.
+Share the backup session to Arcserve UDP Agent (Windows)on every Availability Group node and then restore the session by Arcserve UDP Agent (Windows)on every Availability Group node. - 3.
 Add the database back to an Availability Group.
-For more information, see link.
+For more information, see the link.